alesanmed-forked-projects/senior-backend-challenge/README.md

 ## Some performance metrics

-Using the [current deployment](#how-is-the-app-deployed) and [k6](https://k6.io/), I performed some load tests to check how the app behaves under load.
+Using the [current deployment](#how-is-the-app-deployed) and <a href="https://k6.io/" target="_blank">k6</a>, I performed some load tests to check how the app behaves under load.

 First, the server specifications:

 - Intel(R) Core(TM) i5-10400 CPU @ 2.90GHz
 - 32 GB RAM
 - Gigabit Ethernet
 - Cat 6 cable

 The container is limited to 512MB of memory and 2 CPUs.
 This means that the app can only use up to 2 cores at 2.90GHz.

 First, I use a conservative scenario:

 - First stage: 30 seconds to ramp up to 25 users
 - Second stage: 1 minute to ramp up to 50 users
 - Third stage: 2 minutes to ramp up to 120 users
 - Fourth stage: 1 minute to ramp down to 50 users
 - Fifth stage: 30 seconds to cool down

 The thresholds are:

 - 95% of requests < 500ms
 - 99% of requests < 1s
 - Less than 5% errors

 The results are: